microsoft/DeepSpeed/docs/tutorials/MegatronGPT2Tutorial.md

 Zeroing the gradients is handled automatically by DeepSpeed after the weights have been updated using a mini-batch.

-Furthermore, DeepSpeed addresses distributed data parallel and FP16 under the hood, simplifying the codes at multiple places.
+Furthermore, DeepSpeed addresses distributed data parallel and FP16 under the hood, simplifying code in multiple places.

 (A) DeepSpeed also performs gradient averaging automatically at the gradient accumulation boundaries.
 So we skip the allreduce communication.

    ```python
         if args.deepspeed: